Xiong Chaozhong

 Xiong Chaozhong or Xiong Zhaozhong (born October 3, 1982) is a Chinese professional boxer.
 He is the first Chinese/Hmong to win a boxing world title, having held the WBC mini-flyweight title from 2012 to 2014.

 Early life

 Xiong was born in rural Wénshān to two Hmong farmers.
 He was the second child.
 Xiong grew up in poverty and after one year in high school, he dropped out to find work to support his family.
 Xiong ended up working in coal mines and in a banana plantation.
-Xiong used to scrap often in his youth and one of his cousins eventually convinced him to try boxing professionally, so Xiong moved to Kunming.
+Xiong used to scrap often in his youth and one of his cousins eventually convinced him to try boxing professionally, so Xiong moved to Kunming. and it was in Kunming China where he began to train under Zovi Boxing behind the Garden Hotel in northern Kunming.
+There he was trained by American Coach Abraham Darwish for 7 years and with no Amateur experience turned him into a world class fighter.